project-codeflare/ibm-ray-config/README.md

-# Tool to generate Lithops configuration file
+# Ray Configuration Generator For IBM-Cloud Services

 ibm-ray-config is a CLI tool that greatly simplifies user experience by generating Ray configuration files for IBM services.
+Currently supporting only IBM Virtual Private Cloud (VPC).

 ## Setup

-The tool been mostly tested with Ubuntu 18.04/20.04 and Fedora 35, but should work with most Linux systems
+The tool has been mostly tested with Ubuntu 18.04/20.04 and Fedora 35, but should work with most Linux systems.
 Requirements: `ssh-keygen` utility installed:
 ```
 sudo apt install openssh-client